Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
   - **Explanation:**
+Building a web site to be responsive is when a website responds to the changing window sizes whereas mobile-first is where you start with the design for mobile and then adjust to growing viewport size.

   - **Use:**
   - **Example:**
   - **Source:**